 Salt

-1/4 cup walnuts (no need to toast, as they'll toast on the pizza)
+1/4 cup walnuts (no need to toast, as they'll toast on

 1/4 cup crumbled blue cheese